 VENICE VOTES This is the Great Council Chamber in Venice, Italy.
 Venice was a republic, ruled by various councils who elected a leader, or doge.
 At first there was a broad franchise, but after 1297, voting was greatly restricted.
 By the 1500s, the council's 2,500 members all came from a handful of Venice's leading families.
 THE KING IS DEAD Charles I was beheaded in London in January 1649, on the orders of Parliament.
 A Roman law against tyranny was used to justify his death.
 The execution shocked all of Europe.
 Most people believed that kings had a God-given right to rule.
 To the end, Charles insisted that the people should have no part in government.

-Charles I is blessed

-by a priest before
+Charles I is blessed by a priest before

-his execution

-Silk undershirt worn by Charles I at his execution
+The world "turned upside down"

-Some EARLY PARLIAMENTS ALLOWED NON-NOBLES to take part, as representatives from the growing towns.
+Some early parliaments allowed non-nobles to take part, as representatives from the growing towns.
 In England this "estate," known as the Commons, became more and more powerful.
 In the 1620s King Charles I, determined to uphold royal authority, repeatedly clashed with Parliament.
 A civil war (1642-1651) broke out between the two sides.
-In the words of a popular song of 1643, it was as if the world was being "turned upside down."
-Parliament declared a republic or Commonwealth in 1649, and ruled through a Council of State.

 OLIVER CROMWELL In 1653 Oliver Cromwell took power as "Lord Protector."
 Cromwell died in 1658, and his successor was not such an able ruler.
 In 1660 Parliament voted to restore the monarchy and Charles II was crowned king.
-Leveller presents demands to Parliament, 1647

 HOPES CRUSHED Cromwell's supporters included rich landowners and merchants.
 Many poor workers backed a group of radicals known as the Levellers, who demanded democratic rights for all.
 The movement was quickly crushed under the Commonwealth.

-Charles I wore another shirt over this one as he did want to be seen shivering-in case people thought he was afraid
+over this one as he did want

+to be seen shivering-in case

+people thought he was afraid